Irish open season with series win over No. 9 LSU

 In the eighth, Irish head coach Mik Aoki turned to right hander Matt Vierling in relief after a one-out double, but the junior gave up a three-run homer to set Notre Dame back for good.

 Despite the heartbreaking 7-6 loss, the Irish came back with a vengeance in game two.
-Notre Dame’s top half of the lineup jumped out all over LSU starter Zack Hess for eight runs in three innings, highlighted by a two-run single by freshman Niko Kavadas, followed by a two-run shot from junior right fielder Eric Gilgenbach.
-But the Tigers stayed in it, with three runs in the fourth to make it 8-5, prompting Aoki to move to the bullpen early after pulling freshman starter Tommy Sheeehan in the fifth.
+Notre Dame’s top half of the lineup jumped out all over LSU starter Zack Hess for eight runs in three innings, highlighted by a two-run single by freshman Niko Kavadas and followed by a two-run shot from junior right fielder Eric Gilgenbach.
+But the Tigers kept it close to three runs in the fourth to make it 8-5, prompting Aoki to move to the bullpen early after pulling freshman starter Tommy Sheeehan in the fifth.

-Aoki turned to another freshman — left-hander Cole Kmet — who subsequently saw out LSU with four shutout innings of one-hit work to earn his first collegiate save and Notre Dame’s first win of the season.
+Aoki turned to another freshman — left-hander Cole Kmet — who subsequently stifled LSU with four shutout innings of one-hit work to earn his first collegiate save and Notre Dame’s first win of the season.

 “I think he just showed tremendous mental toughness,” Aoki said of Kmet, who is also a tight end on the football team. “[He’s] a kid who I think is a winner, I think he got himself into like three 3-0 counts and retired the guy on each and every one of them, did it in a pressure situation. … [He] really limited the damage.
 He just got on the mound, he fell behind, got into a little bit of a negative thing, put himself behind it, worried about the next pitch and competed in the strike zone, which is what you need to do.”